Team30-cosc310/COSC-310/README.md

 --> The 6th class is called the Test class and used for testing our code's functionality.

---> The 7th class is caleed the logger class and it is reponible for recording the entire conversation between the user and bot.
+--> The 7th class is called the logger class and it is reponible for recording the entire conversation between the user and bot.